Siemens-Healthineers/ETWAnalyzer/ReadMe.md

 ### Example

 The following command extracts everything, using Microsoft symbols from a single ETL file.
-The option -AllCPU will include also methods with < 10 ms CPU time which are normally not relevant for performance regression issues to keep the file size as small as possible.

 ![](ETWAnalyzer/Documentation/Images/ExtractionCommand.png "Extract Command")
+The option -AllCPU will include also methods with < 10 ms CPU or Wait time which are normally not relevant for performance regression issues to keep the file size as small as possible.

 There is extracted example data located at [Test Data](https://github.com/Siemens-Healthineers/ETWAnalyzer/blob/main/ETWAnalyzer_uTest/TestData/CallupAdhocWarmReadingCT_3117msFO9DE01T0162PC.20200717-124447.json) which you can query at your own.
 Can you find the performance bug?
 Download the data to a directory and try